 - 1/4 cups chocolate chips or to taste and optional

-- Preheat your oven to 350 ℉ and line a 12-hole muffin tin with liners.
-Set aside
+- Preheat your oven to 350℉ and line a 12-hole muffin tin with liners.
+Set aside.

 - In a blender, combine eggs, maple syrup/ honey, squash, lentils, oil, vinegar, spinach, milk, and vanilla.

-- Blend until mixture is smooth and set a side.
+- Blend until mixture is smooth and set aside.

 - In a medium bowl, combine flour, baking powder, baking soda, salt, cocoa and cinnamon.
 Stir.
 Pour contents from blender into the bowl and mix until smooth and matter has an even consistency.
+Do not over mix, as this will lead to dense muffins.

 - Finally, fold in chocolate chips (if using).